IMOS - Voyage Bunkers

 Home > Operations > Voyage Bunkers

-If you have purchased the separate Bunkering module, see Bunkering rather than this section.
+If you have purchased the separate Bunkering module, refer to the Bunkering article.

 On the Voyage Bunkers form, you can plan forward bunkerings and follow the progress of your Bunker Requirements.

-• Multiple types, or grades, of fuel can be set up on the Fuel/Lube Types Term List in the Data Center.
-For each vessel, you can track up to five fuel types.
+• Multiple types, or grades, of fuel can be set up on the Fuel/Lube Types Term List in the Data Center – where each vessel can track up to six fuel types.

 • The Bunker Calculation Method is the method of valuing the fuel onboard; it determines how the cost of fuel is allocated to voyages.

-To work with bunkers for the voyage, on the Voyage Manager toolbar, click Bunkers and then click Voyage Bunkers.
+To work with bunkers for the voyage, navigate to the Voyage Manager toolbar → select Bunkers → select Voyage Bunkers.

 Summary Tab

-Note: End Qty and End Prc will be imported to the next voyage as Initial Quantity and Price provided that this is a subsequent voyage.
+Note: End Qty and End Prc columns are imported to the next voyage as Initial Quantity and Price when this is a subsequent voyage.
 For example, if a vessel sails a TCTO voyage (1), a RELT voyage (2), and a TCTO voyage (3), the initial bunker quantity and price on the last voyage will be taken from the TCO contract (voyage 3) rather than from the End Qty and Price of the TCTO (voyage 1) because there are no bunkers recorded on the RELT voyage, which happens in between the two TC voyages.
-In order to commence a voyage .1MT of a any fuel type is required.
+To commence a voyage, 0.1MT of a any fuel type is required.

 Fuel Zones

-If you have configured a Fuel Zone Set, you can select it, rather than the Default set, at the bottom of this form.
+If you have configured a Fuel Zone Set, you can select it located at the bottom of this form.

 When the Use Scrubbers check box is selected, low sulfur bunkers are not used for at-sea consumption within ECA zones.
 Instead, high sulfur ("H"-type in the Vessel) bunkers is consumed.
 In-port consumption still adheres to Vessel/Fuel Zone bunker configuration if a given port is within an ECA zone.